 How do we support mental health and wellbeing in our students?

 - Heads of Year are responsible for the progress and wellbeing of students in their year group.
-Each year group has a non-teaching assistant head of year who is available during the day to discuss concerns, either in person or via email.
+Each year group has a non-teaching Assistant Head of Year who is available during the day to discuss concerns in person or via email.

-- We have student mental health and wellbeing champions who offer support and guidance for their peers, actively promoting Mental Health and Wellbeing in school.
+- We have student mental health and wellbeing champions who support and guide their peers, actively promoting Mental Health and Wellbeing in school.

-- We have staff Mental Health First Aiders who have the practical skills to be able to recognise triggers and signs when a student is having difficulties.
-They are able to reassure and refer to relevant support.
+- We have staff Mental Health First Aiders who have the practical skills to recognise triggers and signs when a student is having difficulties.
+They can reassure and refer to relevant support.

-- The school has particularly strong links with Healthy Young Minds and the Educational Psychology Service.
-We are also part of the Oldham Educational Health and Wellbeing initiative which promotes the mental health and wellbeing in our local educational authority.
+- The school links particularly strongly with CAMHS and works with a commissioned Educational Psychologist.
+We are also part of the Oldham Educational Health and Wellbeing initiative, which promotes our local educational authority's mental health and wellbeing.

 Understanding mental health can be a complex and daunting thing, not only for the child/young person but also for family members and those caring for them.